spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/1-polyglot/2-polyglot-python-task.md

 <!--IMPORTANT-->

-Unlike the `Spring Cloud Tasks`, the Python tasks are responsible to manage their own states within the SCDF database.
+Since the Python script is not managed by `Spring Cloud Task`, is the user's responsibility to manage and update the progress with the SCDF database.

 <!--END_IMPORTANT-->

-To parse the input arguments and to mange its state in Data Flow, the custom script can leverage the following utilities:
+To parse the input arguments and to manage its state in Data Flow, the custom script can leverage the following utilities:

 - The [task_status.py](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/polyglot/polyglot-python-task/util/task_status.py) helps to access and update the Data Flow `TASK_EXECUTION` table in order to reflects task's life cycle changes.
 The `TaskStatus` class takes `task id` and `sqlalchemy url` arguments, computed from the command line arguments and provides API for setting the task status to `running`, `completed` or `failed(with exitCode, errorMessage)`.
   The following command line arguments are required to allow the task access the Data Flow's database: